 What is HRA?

-HRA or House Rent Allowance is a salary component paid by employer to employees for meeting the accommodation expense of renting a place for residential purposes.
+HRA or House Rent Allowance is a salary component paid by the employer to employees for meeting the accommodation expense of renting a place for residential purposes.
 HRA forms an integral component of a person's salary.
-HRA is applicable to both salaried as well as self-employed individuals.
+HRA applies to both salaried as well as self-employed individuals.

 How to Calculate HRA Exemption?

 In the section below, the process of HRA exemption is described in detail.
 But before this, let us take a look at the factors that affect HRA calculation and tax exemption on it.

 Factors that affect HRA Calculation:

 - City of residence (metro, non-metro or rural)

 Let us take an example of Amit who stays in Delhi and earns a salary of Rs.40,000 per month.

 |Amit is eligible for a HRA equal to 50% of the basic salary||50% of Rs.40,000 = Rs.20,000|

 |Actual HRA he receives from his company is||Rs.25,000|